Nimixx/portfolio-v1/README.md

 This project was build with modern stack and on this website you can find some information about me and also some of my projects.

+This is first version.
+At this time i start work on next version with more functions and new style.

 [Live web](https://www.nimixx.dev/ 'Live web')

 #### TechSutck